ruchi-9/Handling-Tail-Labels-with-Data-Augmentation-and-Self-Training/README.md

 up a new record to beat for researchers.

 ## Contributions
-- I have study the state-of-the-art methods for imbalanced data set classification.
+- I carried out a thorough literature survey of the state-of-the-art methods for imbalanced data set classification.
 - To overcome the tail label problem in multi-label classification, we have done data augmentation using the concept of oversampling, instead of cloning the instances.